-- Apprenticeship Program students. - Don't be fooled by the title, there's not much New Age-y (in the woo sense) about this book.
+- Foundations Program students. - Don't be fooled by the title, there's not much New Age-y (in the woo sense) about this book.
 It's an excellent first materia medica book, and served long as a solid go-to book for our

 - - A newer edition of a similar type as Mabey's book, working through foundational topics in beginner herbalism such as basic medicine-making, major body systems, and various ailments.

 - - This book has a good breadth of herbs covered, with frequent large illustrations and clear, if simplistic, information relating to use and safety.